canonical/github-profiles-automator/CONTRIBUTING.md

 ## Integration Tests

-When running/developing integration tests there will be times that the tests will fail.
+When running/developing integration tests there will be times when the tests fail.
 During teardown of the integration tests the following things happen:
-1. The juju model that the Profiles Controller charm was deployed gets deleted
+1. The Juju model that the Profiles Controller charm was deployed gets deleted
 2. The Profile CRs created during tests will still be there

 Deleting then a Profile will result in the Profile to never be deleted.
 This is because: